ocadotechnology/aimmo/docs/usage.md

 Here you can find some other useful information regarding the setup or usage of various aspects of the project.

-#### Setup script information.
+#### Setup script & other setup information.

-* It may be the case that the frontend does not load properly upon starting aimmo.
+* It may be the case that the frontend does not load properly upon starting aimmo (when running the script).
 If this is the case then you may need to follow the [game frontend documentation](https://github.com/ocadotechnology/aimmo/blob/master/game_frontend/README.md) in order to resolve this (usually all the packages are there, it just requires you to set them up manually).
-* If the script fails when attempting to install docker, it may be because you have an old version of docker currently installed.
+* If the script fails when attempting to install Docker, it may be because you have an old version of docker currently installed.
 To fix this, run: `sudo apt-get remove docker docker-engine docker.io`, then re-run the script.
+* If there is an issue when using containers or the virtual enviroment.
+Then there small chance that VT-x/AMD-x virtualization has not been enabled on your machine.
+If this is the case the main way to solve this is to enable it through the BIOS settings.

 #### Testing locally